Iveco N : FPT INDUSTRIAL EXHIBITS THE SUSTAINABLE FUTURE OF POWERTRAIN AT THE BEYOND – IVECO GROUP DAYS EVENT | MarketScreener

 FPT Industrial took centre stage on both 14 and 15 of July with Sylvain Blaise, President of the Iveco Group Powertrain Business Unit and Brand President of FPT Industrial, and two propulsion-themed roundtables.

-In his keynote speech "The future of Powertrains", Sylvain Blaise stressed the dual role played by powertrain manufacturers today in order to ensure continuity in strategic sectorsthat use current products and technologies, as well as to develop new and greener propulsion solutions designed to be delivered to the widest possible customer base in the shortest possible time.
+In his keynote speech "The future of Powertrains", Sylvain Blaise stressed the key role that powertrain manufacturers play in developing the powertrain of the future in order to achieve carbon neutrality, and how it is necessary to approach the route to sustainability in a holistic way, with a complete view of the cycle.
+In addition, he highlighted the importance of low- or zero-carbon energy in terms of sourcing and distribution in achieving the set goals.
+It also means ensuring continuity and competitiveness in strategic sectors that use current products and technologies, as well as developing new and greener propulsion solutions designed to be delivered to and adopted by the widest possible customer base in the shortest possible time.

 These high-profile themes were discussed in the following roundtables: "Focus on propulsions: technological roadmap", moderated by Fabrizio Goria, Financial Reporter at La Stampa (click here to watch the recorded event), and "Propulsion evolution and partnerships ecosystem" , moderated byAlberto Onetti of Mind the Bridge (click here to watch the recorded event), further evidencing the next steps that FPT Industrial and its partners are taking together.